nearform/mira/docs/quick-start/README.md

 You can resolve this by running `npx mira init` or checking your configuration file matches the expected fields.

+### CDK Deployment Issues

+On rare occasions you may need to recreate the CDK bootstrap environment.
+This environment is created when you run `cdk bootstrap` and sets up a workspace where temporary assets and configurations can be stored during deployment.
+This workspace can sometimes become corrupted and cause strange or unexplained failures such as permission issues.
+For example, on the S3 Sample application, it can manifest as a permission issue when attempting to copy files to the destination S3 bucket even though the deployment user may have administrator privilege.

+If you have exhausted other possible causes and issues for a deployment failure, you can delete the CDK Toolkit and recreate it using the following steps:

+- Login to the AWS Web Console
+- (Optional) Switch Roles to match your deployment account
+- Go to CloudFormation Tool
+- Locate the `CDKToolkit` stack and highlight it
+- Click `Delete` from the top menu bar and confirm.
+- Once deleted you can bootstrap the CDK again as documented above.

+*Please note* that if you delete the CDK Toolkit environment, you will not be able to deploy any new or existing Mira applications until it has been recreated.
+This also includes any configured CI/CD pipelines.

 <!---- External links ---->
 [docs]: https://nf-mira.netlify.com/?#/
 [nvm]: https://github.com/nvm-sh/nvm